-As the number of people living with diabetes continues to rise, so does the risk of developing complications such as those that affect the feet and lower limbs.
-Diabetes-related foot complications – resulting from damage to the nerves that can lead to chronic ulcers and amputation – are one of the most common and severe complications affecting people living with diabetes across the world.
-Estimates reveal that people with diabetes are up to 25 times more at risk of amputation than a person without the condition.
+As the number of people living with diabetes continues to rise globally, so does the risk of developing complications such as those that affect the feet and lower limbs.
+One of the most common and severe complications affecting people living with diabetes is diabetes-related foot complications.
+Foot complications result from damage to the nerves that can lead to chronic ulcers and amputation.
+Additionally, studies show that people with diabetes are up to 25 times more at risk of amputation than a person without the condition.

 However, the good news is that many amputations can be prevented with good management and care.
 In some countries where data is available, access to quality care has contributed to a reduction in lower-limb amputations caused by diabetes.
 However, disparities exist between high- and middle- and low-income countries.
 According to the IDF Diabetes Atlas 2022 report, Diabetes foot-related complications, countries in Africa and the Middle East have the highest number of people with diabetes and foot ulcers or amputations, with more than one in five people affected.